minaorangina/good/README.md

 ##What?
 It's a plugin for Hapi.
 You use it to log various details of requests and responses in your Hapi server.
 Almost like putting a load of `console.log()`s in your code, but far less horrible.

 There are three 'reporters' in Good.
-Think of them as flavours:
+The reporter is responsible for listening for the data you want to log.
 + [good-http](https://github.com/hapijs/good-http)
 + [good-file](https://github.com/hapijs/good-file)
 + [good-console](https://github.com/hapijs/good-console)

-The reporter is responsible for listening for the data you want to log.

 All three reporters log the same stuff.
-You choose the reporter that will log your data in your preferred format:
+Think of them as flavours - you choose the reporter that will log your data in your preferred format:

 + **good-file** will report back in a local file
 + **good-console** will report to the console